Freedom in the World

 Political Rights (1 = best, 7 = worst)

-At the end of 2013, only Russia, Venezuela, Nicaragua, and the Pacific Island states of Nauru and Tuvalu recognized South Ossetia’s independence from Georgia.
+At the end of 2014, only Russia, Venezuela, Nicaragua, and the Pacific Island state of Nauru recognized South Ossetia’s independence from Georgia.
 Tuvalu retracted its recognition in March after signing an agreement to establish diplomatic relations with Georgia.

 Presidential elections held in November 2011 were declared invalid by the Supreme Court amid questionable claims of electoral violations.
 Second-round polls had shown Alla Dzhioyeva, a former education minister who opposed Russian annexation, to be the winner.
 A new election was called for March 2012 amid protests by Dzhioyeva’s supporters, with Dzhioyeva herself barred from running.
-Four new candidates, all favorable to Russia, ran in the repeat election on March 25, 2012.
-Dzhioyeva was barred from running, and neither her nor Kokoity’s camp succeeded in fielding a candidate.
-Leonid Tibilov, who had led South Ossetia’s Committee for State Security (KGB) in the 1990s, received 42 percent of the vote, followed by human rights ombudsman David Sanakoyev with about 25 percent.
+Four new candidates, all favorable to Russia, competed in the repeat election.
+Tibilov, who had led South Ossetia’s Committee for State Security (KGB) in the 1990s, received 42 percent of the vote, followed by human rights ombudsman David Sanakoyev with approximately 25 percent.
 Tibilov won the April 8 runoff with 54 percent and was sworn in as president on April 19.

 Tibilov has significantly increased ties with Russia, and officials endorsed by Moscow have held or maintained key government positions in recent years, many appointed directly by Russia or from Russia’s North Ossetia republic.
 In December 2014, Tibilov proposed a draft treaty with Russia that emulated a sweeping bilateral agreement signed by Moscow and Abkhazia in November.
 The proposal focused on increasing economic and military cooperation.

 C. Functioning of Government: 0 / 12

-Russia exerted almost complete control over South Ossetia in 2013, and Tibilov has spoken repeatedly of formally uniting the territory with Russia’s North Ossetia republic or joining the Russian Federation directly.
+Russia continues to exert almost complete control over South Ossetia, and both Tibilov and opposition parties have spoken repeatedly of formally uniting the territory with Russia’s North Ossetia republic or joining the Russian Federation directly.
 In January 2014, United Ossetia issued a formal appeal to Tibilov, asking the president to call for a referendum on South Ossetia’s unification with Russia.
 Authorities declined to grant the request.

 Discretionary Political Rights Question B: −3 / 0